asopicki/rounddance/Cha-Cha-Cha/Celebration/Celebration - CH III.md

 * **Sequence**: Intro - AB - Inter - AB - AC - Ending
 * **Music**: Celebration by Kool & The Gang

-*This is an easy mixer which can be used for a Graduation or other events to have everybody celebrate the occasion.*

 *Dance starts in Butterfly position, man facing, lead feet free, waiting 2 measures*

 # Intro (4 measures) [00:00]